npm/npm/doc/bundle.md

 ## CAVEATS

-Bins and man pages are not installed by bundle.
+Man pages are not installed by bundle.

+Bins are installed, but not globally.